 - A Department-wide risk assessment is performed annually.
-The process is generally led by OIA and is facilitated through the RICC. - Identified risks and their existing or proposed control activities are recorded in the Risk Register that is maintained by the RICC. - At the conclusion of each annual risk assessment, the RICC compiles a report to summarize the highest priority risk items.
-This report is shared with the Executive and Directors. - Additional procedures will be followed by the Executive, Directors, and Managers in accordance with the UDAF Risk Management and Internal Control Framework handbook.
+OIA generally leads the process and is facilitated through the RICC. - Identified risks and their existing or proposed control activities are recorded in the Risk Register that is maintained by the RICC. - At the conclusion of each annual risk assessment, the RICC compiles a report to summarize the highest priority risk items.
+This report is shared with the Executive and Directors. - The Executive, Directors, and Managers will follow additional procedures in accordance with the UDAF Risk Management and Internal Control Framework.